Topics Covered in this article

 c.
 Loans with tenor up to 24 months extended to individuals for agricultural activities defined under PSL directions where both interest and principal are due only on maturity and trade receivables with tenor up to 12 months discounted/purchased by lenders from their borrowers will be eligible for securitization subject to the condition that the borrower/ drawee has fully repaid the entire amount of last two loans/receivables within 90 days of the due date.

 The eligibility of security assets remains similar, except for one.
-The securitization of allowed receivables acquired from elsewhere, provided they are held for 12 months which will help in no misuse of this provision but in paragraph 30, the provisions seem to be mismatched with this requirement.
+The securitization of allowed receivables acquired from elsewhere, provided they are held for 12 months will help in no misuse of this provision but in paragraph 30, the provisions seem to be mismatched with this requirement.
 The bar on the loans is only in the cases where both principal and interest are payable on maturity provided if the interest is regularly serviced, but the principal is paid as a bullet repayment, the asset will remain eligible.

-- Securitization activities/exposures not covered – which is same as before, the Lenders in India, including overseas branches of banks in India, are not permitted to undertake the securitization activities or assume securitization exposures as mentioned below:
+- Securitization activities/exposures not covered – which is the same as before, the Lenders in India, including overseas branches of banks in India, are not permitted to undertake the securitization activities or assume securitization exposures as mentioned below:

 a.
 Re-securitization exposures;